tylermeekel/aoc-2023/README.md

 ### Day 1
 The toughest part of this one for me was accounting for overlapping matches in Part 2.
 I was initially using RegEx for a solution, but I realized (after eventually going crazy) that finding a solution this way was going to be more tedious than just using the `slices` package.

+### Day 2
+This one was quite easy.
+My solution for this was definitely way too verbose, but I like working with data that has an actual representation. sue me.